debops/debops/docs/guides.rst

                         not ansible_local.ferm.forward | bool)))) }}'

   If there are multiple internal interfaces additional rules permitting packet forwarding between those might be necessary.
-Check the ``internal`` role of the default :envvar:`ferm__rules_forward` for an example.
+Check the ``internal`` rule of the default :envvar:`ferm__rules_forward` for an example.

 * Once a packet was accepted by the firewall all related packets belonging to